KaiDo92/warden-custom-commands/README.md

     ```
     cd ~/Work/htdocs/magentoden
     ```
-3. Copy all files (except .gitignore file) from this repository to project directory.

-4. Update some required variables in .env file (please refer to the .env.example file in this repository for guidance).
+3. Create a new .env file in the project's root directory and ensure that you update the necessary variables accordingly (please refer to the .env.example file in this repository for guidance).

-5. Run the init script to bootstrap the environment.
+4. Run the init script to bootstrap the environment.
     ```
     den bootstrap
     ```